anthkrg/Spoofing/README.md

 In the case of **DNS spoofing** via **ARP spoofing**, the attacker will take a **Man In The Middle (MITM)** position and will be able to redirect all DNS requests from the machine targeted by **ARP spoofing** to a domain controlled by them.

 ---

-### **DNS Spoofing via DHCP Spoofing**

-In the case of **DNS spoofing** via **DHCP spoofing**, the attacker will declare one of their controlled machines as the DNS server on the network.
-They will then simply need to configure a DNS server and redirect all DNS requests from machines on the network to a domain they control.